ReimuNotMoe/Linux-on-GK5CP6V-S/README.md

 This is caused by multiple crappy components or **their proprietary specs** :
 - Touchpad
 - Card reader
-- USB Type-C power control(?) driver
+- USB Type-C power control(?) driver (you don't need it to use it as host)
 - Faulty ACPI & IOMMU & MMCONFIG implementation and/or PCIe device drivers

 Workarounds: